semanticClimate/semanticClimate.github.io/FormatsForFuture/index.md

 ## How the hackathon works

-Information about the workflow and semanticClimate: [https://github.com/petermr/semanticClimate/blob/main/README.md](https://github.com/petermr/semanticClimate/blob/main/README.md)
+Information about the workflow and [semanticClimate](https://github.com/petermr/semanticClimate/blob/main/README.md)

 Sign up to take part: (EventBrite page)